 This detail isn’t useful until we convert molecular weights and ratios into terms that people are more familiar with.
 In this case, jet fuel weighs about 6.5lbs per gallon, and that mass is 81% carbon.
 We already know that our Octane molecule will split to form water and CO2, but the result most people struggle with is the conversion to weight.
 Specifically, Oxygen is heavy, about a third heavier than Carbon, so when each Carbon atom combines with two Oxygen atoms, the resulting molecule, CO2 is four times heavier than the Carbon atom by itself.
-This means each gallon of jet fuel (6.5lbs) will combine with 23lbs of Oxygen and turn into twenty pounds of CO2, and just over nine pounds of water!
+This means each gallon of jet fuel (6.5lbs) carried by the aircraft will combine with 23lbs of Oxygen from the air during the journey and turn into twenty pounds of CO2, and just over nine pounds of water!

 How much CO2 does a Boeing 777-200 create on a flight between Chicago and Hong Kong?
 Let’s work through it – fuel is a liquid, and measured in gallons, but the exhaust is a gas, that’s why we use weight rather than volume to describe the output.
 I calculated the 777-200’s gas mileage in a previous post here.
 At .1836 miles per gallon, a 7,821 mile flight needs 42,000 gallons.
 The flight would generate 851,000lbs of CO2.
 That’s 30% more than the maximum takeoff weight on departure, including the plane, fuel, passengers and cargo.
 The table below contains a comparison among cabins and shows passengers, fuel burn and CO2 emissions.